 Base salary is used to recognize the experience, skills, knowledge and responsibilities required of the executive officers in their roles.
-When establishing the 2007 base salaries of the executive officers other than the Chief Executive Officer, the Compensation Committee and our Chief Executive Officer considered a number of factors, including the seniority of the individual, the functional role of the position, the level of the individual's responsibility, the historical base salary of the individual, the terms of the individual's employment agreement and recommendations from the Chief Executive Officer.
-The Compensation Committee considered these same factors in establishing the base salary of the Chief Executive Officer, as well as additional factors such as the Chief Executive Officer's industry experience and profile.
-In addition, the Compensation Committee considered competitive market practices with respect to these salaries, although it did not set base salaries according to specific benchmarking standards.
+When establishing the 2008 base salaries of the executive officers other than the Chief Executive Officer, the Compensation Committee and our Chief Executive Officer considered a number of factors, including the seniority of the individual, the functional role of the position, the level of the individual's responsibility, the historical base salary of the individual, the terms of the individual's employment agreement and recommendations from the Chief Executive Officer.
+The Compensation Committee considered these same factors in establishing the base salary of the Chief Executive Officer's industry experience and profile.
+In addition, the Compensation Committee considered competitive market practices with respect to these salaries based on the Committee members' knowledge of the market and publicly-available data on certain competitor companies provided by management, although it did not set base salaries according to specific benchmarking standards.
+The competitor companies included in the data provided by management are Allegheny Technologies Incorporated, Carpenter Technology Corporation, AK Steel Corporation, which are the companies with whom we compete most directly for executive talent.